-Salmon-Safe offers a series of peer-reviewed certification programs linking land management practices with the protection of agricultural and urban watersheds.
-Whether the site is an organic farm in northern California, an orchard in the Skagit Valley, a Walla Walla vineyard, or a Seattle-area corporate campus, certification requires management practices that protects water quality and restore habitat.
-Salmon-Safe also is introducing innovative new programs focused on site design and development, as well as an accreditation program for pollution prevention in large-scale construction management.
+Salmon-Safe offers a series of peer-reviewed certification and accreditation programs linking site development land management practices with the protection of agricultural and urban watersheds.
+Whether the site is a biodynamic farm in northern California, a Walla Walla vineyard, or a downtown Seattle commercial development, certification requires management practices that protect water quality and restore habitat.
+Most recently, Salmon-Safe has introduced innovative new programs focused on site design and development, as well as accreditation programs for developers and for pollution prevention in large-scale construction management.

-Salmon-Safe has become a leading U.S. certifier of ecologically sustainable viticulture with more than 250 Oregon and Washington vineyards achieving certification, including nearly half of the wine grape acreage in Oregon's Willamette Valley and a growing number of Washington's most acclaimed producers.
+Salmon-Safe has become a leading U.S. certifier of ecologically sustainable viticulture with more than 350 Oregon, Washington, and British Columbia vineyards achieving certification, including nearly half of the wine grape acreage in Oregon's Willamette Valley and a growing number of Washington's most acclaimed producers.
 Certification for winegrowers focuses on reducing runoff from hillside vineyards and enhancement of native biodiversity on vineyard sites.
 Learn more about vineyard certification.

-Salmon-Safe Golf seeks to inspire a new level of environmental innovation in West Coast golf course design and management with respect to the protection of urban water quality and the preservation of imperiled salmon.
-The project is a collaboration between Salmon-Safe and our Seattle-based collaborators Stewardship Partners.
-Learn more about golf course certification.
+Salmon-Safe Golf seeks to inspire a new level of environmental innovation in golf course design and management with respect to the protection of urban water quality and the preservation of imperiled West Coast salmon.
+The project is a collaboration between Salmon-Safe and our Seattle-based implementation partner Stewardship Partners.
+Learn more about certification of golf courses.

-Salmon-Safe's accreditation program for construction companies engages contractors in applying best construction site management practices with the goal of achieving zero sediment runoff across their entire operation.
-Reviewed by US EPA, Washington State Department of Ecology, and other regulatory agencies and industry experts, Salmon-Safe's accreditation program is the first to recognize construction professionals’ excellence in water quality protection practices.
-Learn more about construction management accreditation.
+As Salmon-Safe's first practice-based accreditation program, Salmon-Safe’s program for construction companies engages contractors in consistently applying best construction site management practices with the goal of achieving zero sediment runoff across their entire operation.
+Learn more about accreditation of construction management.